remarkjs/remark/doc/Options.md

 Setting `commonmark: true` (default: `true`) enables:

-- Stricter paragraph parsing, which causes indentation following a paragraph, which normally would be seen as code, to be part of the preceding paragraph;
+- Paragraph parsing which causes indentation following a paragraph, which normally would be seen as code, to be part of the preceding paragraph;
-- Stricter ATX-heading parsing (`# hash-headings`), which requires spacing after initial hashes, and before closing hashes.
+- ATX-heading parsing (`# Hash headings`) which requires spacing after initial hashes, and before closing hashes;
+- Setext-heading parsing (`Underline headings\n---`) which does not allow these headings when directly following a paragraph;
+- Horizontal line to interupt blockquotes.

 The following document: